 Microsoft Excel includes a number of features that help you analyze data in a list or database.
 One of the quickest to ways to perform various calculations and summarize your data involves using the SUBTOTAL function in Excel.

-Participants in our Microsoft Excel training are always impressed by how easy it is to add subtotals to a data list and compare various categories of data.
+The good news is that it’s easy to add subtotals to any data list to compare various categories of data.

 Syntax for the SUBTOTAL Function in Excel

 The Excel SUBTOTAL function can perform various calculations including SUM, AVERAGE, COUNT, and more (see table below).

 SUBTOTAL can include or exclude values in hidden rows within the range of cells containing your list.

 Here is the syntax for the SUBTOTAL function.

 function_num is the first argument.
 It’s a number that specifies which function to use when calculating subtotals.